yamo-o/PossessingDrums/README.md

 Description
 -----------

 Possessing Drums is an interface for music instruments for assigning an arbitrary timbre(sound) to an arbitrary object around you(such as a table or cup, or actions such as vocalization by audio signal processing).
 This code runs on Mac OSX, Linux, and Windows(not tested).
-This code includes the algorithm for real-time sound source separation, modal parameter estimation, and modal(physical-based) sound synthesis.
+This code includes several audio signal processing algorithms for real-time sound source separation, modal parameter estimation, and modal(physical-based) sound synthesis, etc.

 [http://www.yamo-n.org/pd/possessingdrums.html](http://www.yamo-n.org/pd/possessingdrums.html)